Designer Toni Maticevski and comedian Celeste Barber want you to get dressed for good as part of this year’s Witchery White Shirt Campaign.

-Melbourne designer Toni Maticevski—of the beloved namesake label—has brought to life this year’s creation, lending his signature flair for tailoring to the classic design.
+Melbourne designer Toni Maticevski of the beloved namesake label brought this year’s creation to life.
+Thanks to his contribution, this year’s design feature his signature flair for tailoring and shapes.

-Over the past decade Witchery, via the OCRF, has raised over $13.8 million through the White Shirt campaign, the single largest funder of ovarian cancer early detection research in Australia.
+Over the past decade, via the OCRF, the brand has raised over $13.8 million through the White Shirt campaign.
+Witchery is the single largest funder of ovarian cancer early detection research in Australia.

-Not only is this year’s White Shirt a chance to pick up a piece of Maticevski’s craftsmanship, but to aid vital research into ovarian cancer, which is now considered the most lethal gynecological cancer there is.
-Comedian Celeste Barber is also helping shed light on the cause, appearing in this year’s campaign clip, below.
+This year’s White Shirt is an opportunity to invest in Maticevski’s craftsmanship and to aid vital research of ovarian cancer.
+Ovarian Cancer is now considered the most lethal gynecological cancer there is.
+Comedian Celeste Barber is also helping shed light on the cause, appearing in this year’s campaign clip below.

 Research into early detection is crucial as ovarian cancer is a disease that’s currently only detectable with invasive surgery.
-Early stages have little to no recognisable symptoms, which is why most women are only diagnosed in advanced stages of the disease.
+Early stages have little to no recognisable symptoms.
+This is why most women are only diagnosed in the advanced stages of the disease.
 One woman dies every eight hours from ovarian cancer in Australia.

-“It’s a real honour to be able to contribute in my own way to this year’s Witchery White Shirt Campaign,” says Maticevski.
-“I am surrounded by many beautiful women in my life who provide me with support, strength and protection and in turn, I hope that the shirt I have designed can offer the same to those who are drawn to it.”
+“It’s a real honour to be able to contribute in my own way to this year’s Campaign,” says Maticevski.
+“I am surrounded by many beautiful women in my life who provide me with support, strength and protection.
+In turn, I hope that the shirt I have designed can offer the same to those who are drawn to it.”

-This year’s design—as seen here on comedian Celeste Barber—sees crisp shoulder detailing paired with a ribbon effect from the neck all the way down to the sleeve cuff, and tapered on the waist and hips for an extra-flattering cut.
+This year’s design as seen here on comedian Celeste Barber sees crisp shoulder detailing paired with a ribbon effect from the neck down to the sleeve cuff.
+The shirt tapers off on the waist and hips for an extra-flattering cut.

 “Whilst the shirt will bear the Maticevski and Witchery logo, it is a dedication to the countless nameless women who have fallen victim and fight this horrible disease,” Maticevski said.